2014 Tsunami March: Internal criticism

 Criticism of the march emerged within the PTI when three national parliamentarians and a majority of K–P Assembly members refused to resign.
 On 31 August 2014, PTI central president Javed Hashmi distanced himself from Khan and warned that the party would have to explain its decisions for decades to come if martial law was imposed in the country.
 According to Hashmi, Khan told him that he was compelled to march towards the prime minister's house.

 Economic losses

 By 31 August, the government claimed economic losses directly resulting from the sit-in of between Rs 500 million and Rs 800 million.
 On 26 September, an adviser to the prime minister said that the losses had reached $6 billion (Rs 610 billion).

 School closings

-Although educational institutions in Islamabad were due to open after the summer holidays on 11 August 2014, they were scheduled to remain closed until 24 August 2014.
+Although educational institutions in Islamabad were open due to after the summer holidays on 11 August 2014, they were scheduled to remain closed until 24 August 2014.
 The opening date was later changed to 31 August 2014 to accommodate the ongoing protests, leading to losses in the education sector.
 Most government schools remained closed; 30,000 AJK and Punjab police were housed in public schools amidst fears that they would be used for a crackdown on sit-in participants.